heard about Mindfulness and/or Meditation and would like to try it?

 Meditation is something very personal.
-In order to make meditation easy it is best if you feel very comfortable while meditating.
+In order to make meditation easy it is best to feel very comfortable while meditating.

 A part of that is up to you – to make the time, to have a nice set up and to not be disturbed during the time of contemplation.

-But the other part is also very important, and this is where I come into play.
-It helps a lot if you like the voice of the speaker, their style and their type of meditation.
+But there is another part which is also very important.
+And this is where I come into play.
+It helps a lot if you like the voice of the speaker, their style and their type of Meditation.
 This is something you won't know until you have tried.

-Hence, have a nosy and try 4 of my meditations, which are part of this FREE trial.
+Hence, have a look, be curious and try 4 of my Meditations, which are part of this FREE trial.
 3 are for beginners to medium, 1 is more for advanced, but give it a try anyway …

 And then let me know what you thought of it, how you felt while doing them.
 I am always happy for feedback and always happy to assist.